Xeverous/the_website/website/pages/cpp/tutorials/beginner/xx_operator_overloading/08_user_defined_convertions.rst

     fb(f1); // error if "explicit" is used fb(static_cast<bool>(fr)); // ok

-    if (fr) // fine, "if" acts as an explicit convention to bool
+    if (fr) // fine, "if" acts as an explicit convertion to bool
         // ...

     if (!fr) // also fine; since C++11 bool convertion is enough